 - 13.1.
 At a meeting on 19 December 2018, the Council agreed that the Scottish Government would be lobbied in relation to funding to allow children to access Early Learning and Childcare from their third birthday, rather than from the start of the following term.
 If this funding bid was not successful, officers were asked to find options to fund and facilitate this initiative, and to allow its consideration as part of the 2019/2020 budget process.
 This would be on the basis that it is implemented in time for the 2019/2020 school session. - 13.2.
 Implementation from August 2019 would cost the Council £1.300 million, with the full year cost being £2.000 million.
 These costs are not included in the Council's current budget estimates presented in this report. - 13.3.
-A letter has been sent to the Scottish Government seeking financial support in relation to delivering early learning and childcare from a child's third birthday.
-No confirmation of funding has been received. - 13.4.
-Officers have therefore considered funding options including: - Utilisation of the available balance of funds (section 12.5) to instead fund the £2.000 million full year costs required to fund the Free at 3 initiative. - The proposal could be implemented in 2020/2021: This would align the delivery with the full implementation of 1,140 hours.
-The funding requirement could therefore be added to the 2020/2021 Budget Strategy. - 13.5.
+Funding options considered are therefore: - Utilisation of the available balance of funds (section 9.2) to meet the costs required to fund the Free at 3 initiative. - The proposal could be implemented in 2020/2021: This would align the delivery with the full implementation of 1140 hours.
+The funding requirement could therefore be added to the 2020/2021 Budget Strategy. - 13.4.
 The current budget position reflects the option to continue to deliver early learning and childcare to children from the term following their third birthday.
 There are no additional costs associated with this option reflected in this Budget Strategy.